 Section 16 APIs

-Some websites provide data via an “Application Programming Interface” (API).
-Typically, this means that you would make selections for what data you wanted, and then a data set would be built for you to download.
+If a website provides data via an API, this means that you would make selections for what data you wanted, and then a data set would be built for you to download.
 If you want R to download the data directly, this causes a problem, as there there may not be a file simply waiting to be downloaded; you can’t provide R with a web address.

 16.1 Example: obtaining Covid-19 case data (data in JSON format)

-We will give an example of using the API at https://coronavirus.data.gov.uk/ for obtaining Covid-19 data (you’ll see that the frequency of reporting has changed)
+We will give an example of using the API at https://ukhsa-dashboard.data.gov.uk/ for obtaining Covid-19 data.
+In particular we will download COVID 19 cases by day

 The data are now in JSON (JavaScript Object Notation) format, which we won’t worry about here, but we can convert this to list format:

-We inspect covid to see what’s there (try str(covid)); we see that there is a data frame covid$data:
+); we see that there is a data frame covid$results

 16.2 Example: obtaining an .xlsx file